-- Bleeding problems.
+- o loss of appetite - Bleeding problems.
 BRAFTOVI, when taken with binimetinib or cetuximab, can cause serious bleeding problems, including in your stomach or brain, that can lead to death.
-Call your healthcare provider and get medical help right away if you have any signs of bleeding, including:

-- o headaches, dizziness, or feeling weak

-- o cough up blood or blood clots

-- o vomit blood or your vomit looks like "coffee grounds"

-- o red or black stools that look like tar

-- Eye problems.
-Tell your healthcare provider right away if you develop any of these symptoms of eye problems:

-- o blurred vision, loss of vision, or other vision changes
+Tell your healthcare provider and get medical help right away if you develop any signs of bleeding, including: - headaches, dizziness, or feeling weak - cough up blood or blood clots - vomit blood or your vomit looks like "coffee grounds" - red or black stools that look like tar - Eye problems.
+BRAFTOVI, when taken with binimetinib, can cause eye problems.
+Your healthcare provider should perform an eye exam regularly.
+Tell your healthcare provider right away if you develop any new or worsening symptoms of eye problems, including: - blurred vision, loss of vision, or other vision changes

-- o see colored dots
+- see colored dots

 - see halos (blurred outline around objects)

-- o eye pain, swelling, or redness
+- eye pain, swelling, or redness

 - Changes in the electrical activity of your heart called QT prolongation.
 QT prolongation can cause irregular heartbeats that can be life threatening.
 Your healthcare provider should do tests before you start taking BRAFTOVI with binimetinib or cetuximab and during your treatment to check your body salts (electrolytes).
-Tell your healthcare provider right away if you feel faint, lightheaded, dizzy or if you feel your heart beating irregularly or fast while taking BRAFTOVI with binimetinib or cetuximab.
+Tell your healthcare provider right away if you feel faint, lightheaded, dizzy or if you feel your heart beating irregularly or fast during treatment with BRAFTOVI and binimetinib or cetuximab.
 These symptoms may be related to QT prolongation.